collette269/Splunk_Master_of_the_SOC/Windows/README_WindowServerAttack.md

 CONCLUSION: This was a brute force attack that started March 25th at midnight.
 The attackers were able to gain access to User A, User K and User J. The SOC team was emailed at 9am and noon.

 I recommend adding an alert for the users locked out in an hour.
-In the attack, an alert would have been sent at 2am, providing more time for the SOC analyst team to review and react.
+In the attack, an alert would have been sent at 2am and again at 3am, providing more time for the SOC analyst team to review and react.

 ![Win 2 Alert 4](https://github.com/collette269/Splunk_Master_of_the_SOC/blob/main/Windows/Win%202%20Alert%204.PNG)